 HOW SHOULD YOU HANDLE A LICENSE SUSPENSION HEARING?

-An experienced DUI defense attorney can represent you at this hearing and contest your driver’s license suspension, but with only ten days to act, you cannot procrastinate about contacting a DUI attorney.
+An experienced criminal defense attorney can represent you at this hearing and contest your driver’s license suspension, but with only ten days to act, you cannot procrastinate about contacting a DUI attorney.

 After a one-year driver’s license suspension, a driver may have the license reinstated by filing an SR-22 form to prove financial responsibility and by paying the Department of Motor Vehicles a $125 reissuance fee.